cpliakas/php-project-starter/README.md

 This application provides an opinionated template outlining directory structure, dotfiles, build systems, and services connections that can be used to start a PHP project more efficiently using common conventions.
-It also provides a command line tool that generates a skeleton project using the template so you can be up and running in seconds.
+It also provides a command line tool that generates a skeleton project from the template so you can be up and running with your new project in seconds.

 ## Using The CLI Tool (Recommended)